deaminaa/predicting-irrigation-needs-s6e4-/README.md

 Installation
 Clone the repository:

+bash
 git clone https://github.com/your-username/predicting-irrigation-needs.git
 cd predicting-irrigation-needs
+Install the required packages:

+bash
-Install the required packages: pip install pandas numpy matplotlib seaborn scikit-learn lightgbm optuna Usage
+pip install pandas numpy matplotlib seaborn scikit-learn lightgbm optuna (Note: A requirements.txt file is recommended.
+You can generate one using pip freeze > requirements.txt).

+Usage
 Ensure your Kaggle competition data (train.csv and test.csv) is in the correct path specified in the notebook.